alan-turing-institute/scivision/docs/model_repository_template.md

 ## Model repo structure

-The model repo should be roughly structured like so, with essential components marked by an asterisk (*):
+The model repo should be roughly structured like so, where `exampleuser` is the GitHub user and `comp_vis` is the name of the repo that user has created, containing the model(s).
+The essential components for the repo are marked by an asterisk (*):

 ```
 exampleuser/comp_vis